natverse/malevnc/README.md

 gory details.

 Access to neuprint / Clio then depends on authorisation.
-For neuprint, please see https://github.com/natverse/neuprintr.
+For neuprint, please see https://github.com/natverse/neuprintr#authentication; you only need to set the `neuprint_token` environment variable.
 For Clio, you will prompted to authenticate via a Google OAuth "dance" in your web browser.

 ## Example